dobval/youtube2x/README.md

 ### Firefox

-I prefer to add it as a temporary addon because it is easier:
+I prefer to add it as a temporary addon because it is easier, but it persists until a restart:

 1. Enter `about:debugging` in the URL bar.
 2. Click on *This Firefox*.